-With increasing climate variability and rising energy costs, more and more farmers and ranchers are seeking to produce their own renewable energy and reduce energy costs on their farms and ranches.
-The Rural Energy for America Program (REAP) provides grants and loans to farmers and businesses for energy efficiency improvements and purchase of wind, solar or other renewable energy systems, and also provides grants to help farmers with energy audits and renewable energy development.
+As climate variability increases and energy costs continue to rise, producing on-farm, renewable energy has become an attractive option for many farmers and ranchers.
+In order to help producers save money and utilize renewable energy, the Rural Energy for America Program (REAP) provides grants and loans to farmers and rural businesses interested in making energy efficiency improvements.
+The program also supports the purchase of wind, solar or other renewable energy systems, and provides grants to help farmers with energy audits and renewable energy development.

-Grants and Loans to Farmers and Businesses for Energy Efficiency Improvements and Purchase of Renewable Energy Systems
+Grants and Loan Guarantees to Farmers and Businesses for Energy Efficiency Improvements and Purchase of Renewable Energy Systems

-Farmers and ranchers and rural small businesses can apply to REAP for either grants or loans to improve the efficiency of existing energy-using operations or to install new renewable energy systems such as wind and solar.
+Farmers and ranchers and rural small businesses can apply to REAP for either grants or loan guarantees to improve the efficiency of existing energy-using operations or to install new renewable energy systems.
+Wind, solar, renewable biomass, anaerobic digesters, small-hydroelectric, and geothermal are among the energy systems that can be funded by REAP.
 There are limits to the amount of federal assistance available as follows:

-Grants to Help Farmers with Energy Audits and Renewable Energy Development Assistance
+Energy Audits and Renewable Energy Development Assistance Grants

-In addition to energy efficiency and renewable energy development projects, REAP funding is also available for energy audits or renewable energy development.
-Four percent of REAP funding is reserved each fiscal year for the energy audit and renewable energy development grants up to April 1 of the fiscal year, after which time any remaining funding will be available for the energy efficiency improvement and renewable energy system grants and loan guarantees.
+In addition to energy efficiency and renewable energy development projects, REAP grants can also be used for energy audits and renewable energy planning and development projects.
+Grants for energy audits and planning are available only to units of government, higher education, rural electric cooperatives, and public utilities.
+These awards are used to establish programs to assist agriculture producers and rural small businesses with evaluating their energy usage and potential for incorporating efficiency improvements/renewable energy production systems.
+The 2018 Farm Bill maintains a four percent reservation of REAP funding each fiscal year for energy audit and renewable energy development grants until April 1 of each fiscal year, after which time any remaining funding will be made available for the energy efficiency improvement and renewable energy system grants and loan guarantees.

 A grantee may not use more than 5 percent of a grant for administrative expenses.
 In addition, a grantee that conducts an energy audit for an agricultural producer or rural small business must require that, as a condition of the energy audit, the agricultural producer or rural small business pay at least 25 percent of the cost of the energy audit.